-RGT PLANET is a medium to high tillering variety and target plant populations should be within the standard PGW Grain barley seed rate guidelines (pg 5).
+RGT PLANET is a medium to high tillering variety, and target plant populations should be within the standard PGW Grain barley seed rate guidelines (pg 5).

 RGT PLANET can be planted on all soil types where barley is already grown and can be grown as a first or second-year cereal.
-As a second-year cereal, barley is generally more take-all tolerant than wheat, however yield will be lower than a first-year barley crop.
+As a second-year cereal, barley is generally more take-all tolerant than wheat, however, yield will be lower than a first-year barley crop.

-RGT PLANET is mostly resistant to powdery mildew and moderately resistant to scald.
+RGT PLANET is mostly resistant to powdery mildew, and moderately resistant to scald.
 However, it is moderately susceptible to net blotch and leaf rust.
 Considering this disease profile, RGT PLANET will need a moderate to robust fungicide programme where there is pressure for leaf rust and net blotch.
+In PGW Grain agronomy trials (2022/23), RGT PLANET produced a moderate untreated yield and fungicide responses of 2.0-3.8 t/ha from an autumn sowing.
 Please contact your local PGW Representative for site specific recommendations.